Laryngeal Paralysis & Polyneuropathy

 Without surgery, respiratory collapse and sudden death from suffocation can occur, especially in hot, humid weather or with stress or heavy exercise.
 Urgent treatment for severe respiratory distress includes a cool, non-stressful environment and sedation.
 Morphine alleviates the anxiety and air-hunger of acute upper airway obstruction.
 Morphine can be combined with a sedative if needed.

-Later GOLPP symptoms include inability to rise or walk without falling and inhalation of food/liquids and secondary pneumonia (i.e. aspiration pneumonia).
+Later GOLPP symptoms include the inability to rise or walk without falling inhalation of food/liquids and secondary pneumonia (i.e. aspiration pneumonia).